By Gayle Vehar on | No Comments

 This is something that many people either don't know or get confused about.

-The A and B brushes just allow you to have two types of brushes PRESET inside the brush tool.
+The A and B brushes allow you to have two types of brushes "pre-set" within the brush tool.
 For me, the most obvious two brush types to have set here are a soft edge brush and a hard edge brush.
-Or maybe, you sometimes like a brush that is set to 100% opacity (Lightroom calls this "flow" to be tricky) and one that is set to 30% opacity.
+Other times I like to have a brush that is set to 100% opacity (Lightroom calls this brush "flow" to be tricky) and another one that is set to 30% opacity.

-All you have to do is hold down the Option key (MAC) or Alt Key (PC) to change the brush you are using into the Erase brush.
-You can adjust the eraser brush using all the same shortcuts for size, etc. I listed above.
+All you have to do is hold down the "Alt" key on a PC or the "Option" key on a MAC to change the brush you are using into the Erase brush.
+You can then adjust the eraser brush using all the same shortcuts for size, etc. I listed above.